gmastergreatee/OneshotsGlowHack/README.md

 - [OneShot](https://github.com/OneshotGH)
 - [gmastergreatee](https://github.com/gmastergreatee)

-This project is created to help starters`(not pros & whoever comes in between)` to get up to speed with the high skill level required in online server matches against human players.
+This project is created to help starters`(not pros & whoever comes in between)` to get up to speed with the high skill level required in online server matches against human players in community servers.

-NOTE : The method used in this app is ~~100% VAC proof(tested myself on multiple servers)~~__[old data, currently unconfirmed]__.
-But still, use it at your own risk(you must act like you aren't using one, LOL, some people tend to forget that).
+NOTE : Use it at your own risk, no warranties what-so-ever.

 Release download : click [here](https://ci.appveyor.com/project/gmastergreatee/oneshotsglowhack/build/artifacts)